dani3lng/projects-college/python-it211-encryption/README.md

 # Encryption Program

-> This project contains both an encryption program and a decryption program
+> This project contains both an encryption module and a decryption module to perform encryption and decryption of a text file.